Privacy policy

 Name: _gid

-Purpose: The cookie is also used to distinguish website visitors.
+Purpose: The cookie is also used to distinguish website visitors

 Expiry date: after 24 hours